-When many of us think of weddings, several things come to mind-white gowns, flowers, receptions, bridesmaids, groomsmen, cake, party favors, etc. In a traditional sense, all of these things are perfectly normal in a standard wedding.
+When many of us think of weddings, several things come to mind, like white gowns, flowers, receptions, bridesmaids, groomsmen, cake, party favors, etc. In a traditional sense, all of these things are perfectly normal in a standard wedding.

-There are so many traditions around the world that are unique and equally important to the traditional American wedding customs we all know.
-In this new series, City Signal will explore the customs and traditions outside of your backyard.
+There are so many traditions around the world that are unique and equally important to the standard American wedding customs we all know.
+In this new series, City Signal will explore the customs and traditions that few people know about.

 To kick things off, we will begin with the United States.
-Let’s take a trip around the USA and investigate some non-traditional wedding customs and traditions.
-(Hint: Many of these traditions are old customs in the southern states)
+Let’s take a trip around the nation and investigate some non-traditional wedding customs and traditions.
+(Fun Fact: Many of these traditions are old customs in the southern states)

 This unique custom is traditionally found in the southern states.
 The bride chooses someone who is not in her wedding party to be her “proxy” bride.
 The Proxy Bride will stand in for her during the rehearsal and other pre-wedding events.
 This gives the bride a chance to confer with her wedding planner and see the ceremony from the outside.

 Usually, ribbons and bows are kept from the bridal showers held before the wedding.
 The various ribbons are used to make the proxy bride a “bouquet”.

 For all of your ribbons, bows, and tinsel needs in NYC, give M&J Trimming a visit, right down the street from the Bryant Park Towers.

 This southern custom is more “superstition” than custom.
 This age-old tradition is supposed to keep rain from ruining “the big day”.
 Approximately 30 days before the wedding, the bride and groom bury a full bottle of bourbon at the wedding site.
 The trick is to bury the bottle upside down and the bottle must be full!